How does an approved writer get addresses from Slack via Abby the Bot?

 How do I get voter addresses from you for a specific campaign you’re not doing?

-Unfortunately, if it’s not a campaign we are doing, we will be unable to give you voter addresses for it.
+Unfortunately, if it’s not a campaign we are doing, we are unable to give you voter addresses for it.

-No. Our program has been successful in part because of the “just in time” writing and mailing approach for 5 and 10 or so postcards per volunteer.
-With nearly 75,000 volunteers (and growing), we are uniquely positioned to write tens of thousands of cards quickly without complicating logistics required were we to stockpile.
+No. Our program is successful in part because of the “just in time” writing and mailing approach for 5 to 15 or so postcards per volunteer.
+With nearly 75,000 volunteers (and growing), we are uniquely positioned to write tens of thousands of cards quickly without complicated logistics if the cards were stockpiled.
+Therefore, all of our campaigns require that postcards be placed in the mail within three (3) days of receiving the addresses.

 Abby just gave me addresses for a deadline 3 days from now.
 Can you give me a campaign with more time to write?

-Our writing and mailing deadline has always been three (3) days from the day request/obtain addresses.
+Our writing and mailing deadline is, and has always been, three (3) days from the day you receive your addresses.

-We ask you to only request as many addresses as you have time and supplies to write and mail within three (3 )days.
+We therefore ask you to only request as many addresses as you have time and supplies to write and mail within three (3) days.

-If you don’t have time or supplies to write within three (3) days, please wait to request addresses until you do.
+If you do not have time or supplies to write within three (3) days, please wait to request addresses until you do.
 Or, reduce the number of addresses, to as few as four (4) if need be, that you know you can write and mail within three (3) days.

-Thanks for sharing that news and for your question.
+Thanks for sharing this news and for your question.

-We don’t announce campaigns in advance to maintain a competitive advantage and prevent the opposition from having time to plan countermeasures.
+We don’t announce campaigns in advance to maintain a competitive advantage and to prevent the opposition from having time to plan countermeasures.
+When a campaign is ready, we launch and announce it at the same time—never earlier.

-Thanks for sharing the enthusiasm of __________’s big win and for your patient understanding.
+Thank you for sharing the enthusiasm of the candidate’s big win and for your patient understanding.

 In the meantime, feel free to give campaigns a gentle nudge if you think they may not have heard about us.